 “My research horizon has also been broadened since I came here,” Dong says of joining the Business School.
 “It has simply improved my whole decision-making process a lot.”

 Have a comment?
 A story to share?
 Let us know.

 About the researcher

-Jing Dong is an Assistant Professor in the Decision, Risk, and Operations division at the Graduate School of Business, Columbia University.
+Jing Dong is an Associate Professor in the Decision, Risk, and Operations division at the Graduate School of Business, Columbia University.
 Her primary research...Read more.